Pink-Lady-Apples

 The southern hemisphere season has seen the biggest increase in volume ever sold by British retailers

-Pink Lady has reported a record year of sales following support from growers, licensees and retail partners.
+Pink Lady has reported a record year of sales, helped by increased support from growers, licensees and retail partners.

 “Once again, our retailer partners have driven an extremely successful season for Pink Lady UK,” said Julie Criddle, head of commercial at Pink Lady licensor and marketer Twenty Degrees.
 “They have really invested in the power of branding, taking on more branded packing to increase visibility and drive volume.”